kamalarieff/splyt/apps/frontend/README.md

 ## Background

+I'm using react-query to handle all of the data fetching.

 I'm using leaflet to render the map component.
 I'm also using tailwind for styling.
 One utility package that I'm using is the query-string package which helps me to build the URL to call the endpoint.

 I'm using vite instead of create-react-app.
 It is much faster because it is using esbuild.